devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Code Snippet 12: Simplified Wisgen ApiSupplier (Futures with Error) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ### async & await
 If you have ever worked with Promises or Futures before, you know that this can get really ugly really quickly: callbacks nested in callbacks.
 Luckily Dart supports the _async & await_ keywords [[@dartteamAsynchronousProgrammingDart2018]](https://dart.dev/codelabs/async-await), which give us the ability to structure our asynchronous code the same way we would if it was synchronous.
-Let's take the same example as in Snippet 11:
+Let's take the same example as in snippet 11:

 ```dart
 import 'package:http/http.dart' as http;